-Last updated on April 16th, 2021 at 10:01 am
+Last updated on April 2nd, 2023 at 12:52 pm

 Here we get the definition of inertia.
 Inertia is the inherent property of an object by virtue of which it tends to retain its state of rest or motion.

 Mass is the measure of the inertia of an object.
-An object with more mass will have more inertia than that of an object of lower mass.
-In other words, a 10 kg object will have more tendencies to retain its state of motion or rest than an object of 5 kg mass.
+An object with more mass will have more inertia than an object of lower mass.
+In other words, a 10 kg object will have more tendency to retain its state of motion or rest than an object of 5 kg mass.
 That is why we need to apply more force to move or stop an object with more mass.